 As in most relationships, it’s so hard to admit to ourselves when someone or something is constantly taking from us.
 But that life you live out of obligation, should, requirement and duty, that life is sucking the very marrow of life and joy from you.
 It may “give” you what you consider to be benefits like income and a sense of security, but it’s not giving you a deep sense of satisfaction, is it?

 This realization started with a book, well in truth it started much earlier than that, but you could go all the way back to my childhood to find the beginning of this idea brewing in my heart and soul.
 For purposes of brevity I’ll just start with the book, Elle Luna’s book, The Crossroads of Should and Must.
-This isn’t a story about her book but I would be remiss to not mention how artistic and creative her book is, from the design to the color to the quotes to the art to the content.
+This isn’t a story about her book but I would be remiss to not mention how artistic and creative her book is, from the design to the color, to the quotes, art and content.

 For me, it’s inspired #my20dreams.